colin-mccarthy/tanzu_build/exercises/02_tbs_local_harbor.md

+##

-## download your ca.crt from the Harbor UI
+Download your ca.crt from the Harbor UI 🔧

 <img src="./screenshots/harbor_cert.png" width="450">